uchicago-cs/chiventure/docs/dependencies.md

 sudo make install
 ```

-## Installing `Curses`
+## Installing `ncurses`

 Curses is a terminal UI framework.
-You can install it with
+You can install it by running:
 ```
-sudo apt-get install libncurses5-dev
+sudo apt-get install libncurses5-dev libncursesw5-dev
 ```

 ## Installing `criterion`

 [Criterion](https://github.com/Snaipe/Criterion) is a testing framework for C/C++.
-You might be able to install it through apt with
+You can install it by running the following:
 ```
 sudo add-apt-repository ppa:snaipewastaken/ppa
 sudo apt-get update